 Causation and Shared Liability

 A court will assign a percentage of fault to each party.
 It will then subtract the same percentage of fault (15%, for example) from that party’s damages.
 It will also order the party to pay the portion of the other party’s damages that corresponds to its own percentage of fault (again, 15%).
+A party that is more than 50% responsible for an accident cannot recover compensation

 A Personal Injury Attorney Can Help You Navigate the Legal Landscape